 TIP: Verify what has been presented and potential risks to the business.

 - Traffic – A key component of due diligence for an online business is understanding the nature of its traffic.
-Start with Ubersuggest, Google Analytics or other similar tools to analyze the traffic coming to the site.
+Start with Ubersuggest, Google Analytics (GA4) or other similar tools to analyze the traffic coming to the site.
 Google Search Engine Console is a good way for webmasters to check the indexing status of the site and its visibility.
-How many visitors does the site have per day, month, year?
-What is the bounce rate (the percentage of users that don’t go past the home page, ideally <50%), average time on the site, average number of pages visited, and how have these changed over time?
+How many users does the site have per day, month, year?
+What is the engagement rate (ideally >50%), user behavior, site return rate, and how have these numbers changed over time?
 Where is traffic coming from and are the sources paid or unpaid (e.g. direct search, paid search, social media, referral, organic)?
 Make sure you understand the backlink profile, the specific sources of referral traffic, whether the sources are paid or unpaid and whether paid traffic is appearing on the company’s financial statements.
 An untrustworthy seller could take advantage of a buyer by paying for, and not accounting for or disclosing, traffic and backlinks, artificially improving the site’s search engine ranking.

 - Platform – It is important to gain an understanding of the platform upon which the business is built to ascertain whether it is a viable solution for the business as it grows.
 This requires an assessment of the platform itself as well as the plugins and extensions used.
 Is the technology likely to be viable and supported over the long term?
 Will the current set up allow for growth?
 Similarly for software and SaaS businesses, you should have the code reviewed to ensure that it is proprietary and of high quality.